Table of Contents

 Remote Access Trojan Definition

-Malware developers code their software for a specific purpose, but to gain remote control of a user’s device is the ultimate benefit for an attacker who wants to steal data or take over a user’s computer.
-A Remote Access Trojan (RAT) is a tool used by malware developers to gain full access and remote control on a user’s system, including mouse and keyboard control, file access, and network resource access.
+Like legitimate software developers, malware developers code their software for a specific purpose.
+A Remote Access Trojan (RAT) is a tool used by cyber criminals to gain full access and remote control on a user’s system, including mouse and keyboard control, file access, and network resource access.
 Instead of destroying files or stealing data, a RAT gives attackers full control of a desktop or mobile device so that they can silently browse applications and files and bypass common security such as firewalls, intrusion detection systems, and authentication controls.

 Cybersecurity Education and Training Begins Here